-Now, I see that many people with hypothyroidism complain of blacking out and fainting, or the feeling that they are about to black out or faint.
-What strikes me about this, is that I constantly had that feeling when I got up quickly, prior to having vitamin B12 replacement.
-Before I had B12 injections I believed that feeling was related to being six feet tall.
-When B12 injections put an end to briefly blacking out when I stood up, I took it to mean that the feeling was a result of B12 deficiency.
+Now, I see many people with hypothyroidism complain of blacking out and fainting, or feeling as if they are about to black out or faint.
+What strikes me is that I constantly had that feeling when I got up quickly.
+I believed the feeling was related to being six feet tall.
+When B12 injections ended the blacking out feeling when I stood up, I took it to mean the feeling had been a result of B12 deficiency.

-Now that I know B12 deficiency and thyroid problems can go hand in hand, I’m looking into things that will be good for my thyroid gland.
-I’m very curious to see if the uncomfortable feeling will go away with thyroid gland exercises, and a diet meant to increase thyroid health.
+Now, knowing B12 deficiency and thyroid problems go hand in hand, I’m looking into things that will be good for my thyroid gland.
+I’m curious to see if the uncomfortable feeling from necklaces that sit low on my neck goes away with thyroid gland exercises and a diet to increase thyroid health.

 Your thyroid loves iodine rich foods

-First of all, among the foods your thyroid loves, there are the foods rich in iodine.
+First among the foods your thyroid loves are foods rich in iodine.
 Your thyroid needs iodine to make the hormones used to regulate digestive enzyme activity, the synthesizing of amino acids from proteins, and skeletal and central nervous system development.